-See Data Entity Types for more information about the file structures of products and categories.
+See Data entity types for more information about the file structures of products and categories.

-Import into eSales¶
+Import into Elevate¶

 - Use two price attributes for items, a selling price and a list price.
 This allows for easy changes in price when a product is on sale while retaining correct statistics for profit.

 - If the cost of an item is available, include this as part of the attributes.
 Cost can be provided in the Secure payment notification, in which case the notification cost has precedence.
 It is used for calculating profit and for use with Exposure strategies.